 Can Tho Museum

 Offering true Can Tho cultural immersion, this museum is the largest in the Mekong delta.
-Guets will see local history come to life via displays, mannequins, and life-sized structures that represent Can Tho’s rich culture.
-On exhibit are a traditional teahouse, various delta watercraft, and depictions of rice production, and other relics.
+Guest will see local history come to life via displays, mannequins, and life-sized structures that represent Can Tho’s rich culture and heritage.
+On exhibit are a traditional teahouse, various delta watercraft, depictions of rice production, and other relics.

 Xuan Khanh Quarter

-This is the center of the city, named for the new regime that took over power after the Vietnamese war.
-In this area, you’ll find Mau Tan Street (which means “year of the monkey), famous for being the longest street in the Mekong Delta.
+This is the center of the city, named for the new regime that took power after the Vietnamese war.
+In this area, you will find Mau Tan Street (which means “year of the monkey”), famous for being the longest street in the Mekong Delta.
 The beginning of the street houses a popular market selling food and other wares, along with two nearby churches and the Quang Duc Pagoda.

 Alongside the main section of Xuan Khanh Quarter is the less-touristy student quarter.
 Students studying at Can Tho University frequent the area for shopping and low-budget restaurants and snack bars, in addition to the dining experience known as Hot Pot Alley.

 A historical emblem found in nearly every early village; this communal house once served as the center of daily life for all citizens.
 Visitors will delight in the wooden carvings and traditional craftsmanship of the structure and get a glimpse into a day in the life of those served by the communal house.